Benjamín Chandía: International career

 During 2023, Chandía and his teammate Dylan Escobar were called up to training microcycles of the Chile under-23 national team with views to the 2023 Pan American Games.

+At senior level, Chandía received his first call-up for the 2026 FIFA Series matches against Cape Verde and New Zealand on 27 and 30 March 2026, respectively.
+He made his debut in the first match by replacing Maximiliano Gutiérrez at the minute 78 and made an assist to Gonzalo Tapia the next minute.

 Style of play

 Mainly a left winger, Chandía can also operate as an attacking midfielder or a right winger.

 Personal life

 Chandía is nicknamed Chandi, a short form of his surname.